sadanand-singh/Blog/content/post/linearRegression.md

 This approach of estimating weights for linear regression is called **Ordinary Least Squares** ([OLS]).

 In the above solution, we made a big assumption that the matrix $\mathbf{X}^T\mathbf{X}$ is invertible.
-However, in practice, this problem is typically solved using [Guassian Elimination](https://en.wikipedia.org/wiki/Gaussian_elimination), which is roughly an $\mathbf{O}(n^3)$ algorithm.
-Alternatively, this can be also solved using [stochastic gradient descent][sgd], specially when $n$ is extremly large, as stochastic gradient descent is an [online algorithm][olg] where only a batch of data is required at a time.
+However, in practice, this problem is typically solved using [Gaussian Elimination](https://en.wikipedia.org/wiki/Gaussian_elimination), which is roughly an $\mathbf{O}(n^3)$ algorithm.
+Alternatively, this can be also solved using [stochastic gradient descent][sgd], specially when $n$ is extremely large, as stochastic gradient descent is an [online algorithm][olg] where only a batch of data is required at a time.

 [OLS]: https://en.wikipedia.org/wiki/Ordinary_least_squares
 [sgd]: https://en.wikipedia.org/wiki/Stochastic_gradient_descent